Atiyah ibn Sa'd

-Atiyah ibn Sa'd ibn Junādah al‐'Awfi (عطية بن سعد بن جنادة) [d.
-729] was an early Muslim scholar of Islam.
-He is regarded as a reliable narrator of hadith.
-An aged supporter of rebels and a Shia notable of the time, a disciple of the companion of Prophet Jabir ibn Abd Allah al-Ansari and a famous narrator of Hadith, Atiyya ibn Sa'd Awfi was arrested by Muhammad bin Qasim on the orders of Al-Hajjaj and demanded that he curse Ali on the threat of punishment.
+Atiyah ibn Sa'd ibn Junādah al-'Awfi (عطية بن سعد بن جنادة) [died 729] was an early Muslim scholar of Islam.
+He is regarded as a disputed narrator of hadith.
+An aged supporter of rebels and a Shia notable of the time, a disciple of the companion of Muhammad Jabir ibn Abd Allah al-Ansari and a famous narrator of Hadith, Atiyya ibn Sa'd Awfi was arrested by Muhammad bin Qasim on the orders of Al-Hajjaj and demanded that he curse Ali on the threat of punishment.
 Atiyya refused to curse Ali and was punished.
 While Maclean doesn't give the details of the punishment, early historians like Ibn Hajar Al-asqalani and Tabari record that he was flogged by 400 lashes and his head and beard shaved for humiliation and that he fled to Khurasan and returned to Iraq after the ruler had been changed.

 Family background

 Atiyah belonged to the Judaila family of the tribe known as Qays and his patronymic appellation was Abu al-Hasan according to al-Tabari.
 Atiyah's mother was Greek.
-Some accounts suggest that she was a Roman slave girl.

-Sa'd bin Junadah i.e. the father of Atiyah is reported to have approached Ali, the fourth caliph and the cousin of the prophet Mohammed, and asked him to name him.
-Ali said: "He is an atiyah (Arabic for gift) of Allah".
-Thus he was named Atiyah.